sassoftware/viya4-iac-aws/docs/user/Darksite_Experimental.md

 ## Using these guidelines

-These guidelines describe the AWS resources that comprise an example Dark Site configuration and provide the instructions for using IAC and DAC to create an EKS private cluster and deploy the Viya Platform to that cluster.
+These guidelines describe the AWS resources that comprise an example Dark Site configuration and provide the instructions for using IAC and DAC to create an EKS private cluster and then deploy the Viya Platform to that cluster.

 ## Creating a Dark Site environment